 Pros: It's cheap.
 A big advantage over self-learning is that it's step-by-step and the program can determine when you're ready to move on.

-Cons: Like with self-learning you may unknowingly be using improper technique if you don't have an expert there to correct you.
+Cons: Like with self-learning you may unknowingly be using improper techniques if you don't have an expert there to correct you.
 And like with self-learning, you may not have enough incentive to practice regularly.

 Music studios are locations that offer lessons in multiple instruments to hundreds of students.